When someone dies

 - entitledto – an online benefits checker.

-- Citizens Advice – free, impartial and confidential advice either in person or over the phone.
+- Citizens Advice – free, impartial and confidential advice either over the phone or online.
 Contact your local Citizens Advice or visit the Citizens Advice website to find out more.

 - Tax Help for Older People – free help for those close to age 60 or over, and with an annual income of less than £20,000.
 You can call them on 0130 848 8066.

-- Citizens Advice – free, impartial and confidential advice either in person or over the phone.
+- Citizens Advice – free, impartial and confidential advice either over the phone or online.
 Contact your local Citizens Advice or visit their website for more information.

 - GOV.UK – a useful round-up of the different tax help available.